CPWu/python-data-structures-and-algorithms/Doubly-Linked List/README.md

-# Queue
+# Doubly-Linked List

-Goal: Use Python to Create a Queue Class.
+Goal: Use Python to Create a Doubly-Linked List

 ## Overview

-A sequential access data structure in which every element is a separate object called a Node.
-The Node has two parts, the data and the reference.
-The reference or pointer which points to the Node in the list.
+The Doubly-Linked List is a sequential access data structure which stores data in the form of Nodes.
+Compared to the Linked List, the Double-Linked List is able to traverse both forwards and backwards using pointers.

 Common Linked List Operations: